 Explore opportunities listed below.
 You can also explore additional internal and external research opportunities by searching the various databases at the College Center for Research and Fellowships (CCRF).

-One of the most daunting tasks for an undergraduate student interested in pursuing research is identifying a mentor and lab in which to perform research.
-The Phoenix Biology Club sent out a brief survey to BSD faculty and created a partial list of faculty who are interested in talking to undergraduates about joining their labs.
+- The Phoenix Biology Club sends out a brief survey to BSD faculty annually to create a partial list of faculty who are interested in talking to undergraduates about joining their labs.
 You can find the google document at this link.

 - Neuroscience Early Stage Scientist Training Program (NESSTP)